Awareness and understanding of one’s thought process.

 When I drove on the freeway, I obsessed if I closed the garage.
 I have left the garage opened by accident before, and nothing has happened.
-But I always think the ‘what if’s?’
-What if someone robbed my house?
-What if someone stole the dogs?
-What if my house is burned down?
+But I always think of potential terrible situations such as someone robbing my house, stealing the dogs, and the house burning down.

 How Does Metacognition Come Into Play?